Adipa-G/SPAandWebAPI/README.md

 * IdentityServer 4 used to provide OAuth tokens
 * NHibernate as ORM
 * Bootstrap for UI
-* Sass used to create stypesheets and Gulp task for building
+* Sass used to create stylesheets and Gulp task for building
 * Javascript and Css files stored as static GZip files

 ##### How to run